 7. Sign Up for a Class

-Make 2018 your year to learn something new by signing up for a course.
+Make this your year to learn something new by signing up for a course.
 It can be anything at all: You can take free university classes through a site like Coursera.
 You could also find a local meetup where people are meeting to talk and learn about a topic of interest.
 Your community center might put on art or music classes.
 Your local library might sponsor speakers on a variety of topics, too.
 There are online courses as well as in-person classes that might spark your interest.
 Look at what’s available in your area and sign up for something fun!

 8. Clean Out Your Closet